 Arboretums and botanical gardens have the unique opportunity to present the public with gorgeous plants from all across the globe, to educate people on horticulture and sustainability, and to commit to research.
 These botanical gardens stand out from the rest for their amazing innovations, beautiful aesthetic creations, and creative combinations making them lovely and educational attractions to visit on any student trip.

 What sets the Atlanta gardens apart from the rest is the Imaginary Worlds exhibit featuring 28 giant topiary structures including the 25 foot tall Earth Goddess.
-Upon entering the exhibit, the Earth Goddess captures your eye with over 18,000 annuals in her creation, reposing tranquilly among the fountains and water features.
+Upon entering the exhibit, the Earth Goddess captures your eye with over 18,000 annuals in her creation, reposing tranquility among the fountains and water features.
 She watches over other gardens including the Fuqua Orchid Center, the largest permanent collection of orchids in the U.S. and the Kendeda Canopy Walk which leads through one of the last remaining urban forests in Atlanta.

 Missouri Botanical Gardens